BPHarris/godot-console/README.md

 - `help` : prints `'{description}\n{help}'` to the console output
 - `exit` : closes the console
 - `quit` : quits the game
+- `echo` : takes a string and prints it to the console

 Any of these can be disabled via exported console variables.